Protection ring: IOPL

 The IOPL (I/O Privilege level) flag is a flag found on all IA-32 compatible x86 CPUs.
 It occupies bits 12 and 13 in the FLAGS register.
 In protected mode and long mode, it shows the I/O privilege level of the current program or task.
 The Current Privilege Level (CPL) (CPL0, CPL1, CPL2, CPL3) of the task or program must be less than or equal to the IOPL in order for the task or program to access I/O ports.

 The IOPL can be changed using POPF(D) and IRET(D) only when the current privilege level is Ring 0.

 Besides IOPL, the I/O Port Permissions in the TSS also take part in determining the ability of a task to access an I/O port.

-Misc
+Miscellaneous

 In x86 systems, the x86 hardware virtualization (VT-x and SVM) is referred as "ring −1", the System Management Mode is referred as "ring −2", the Intel Management Engine and AMD Platform Security Processor are sometimes referred as "ring −3".